 The assimilation view sees service and product innovation as the same.
 Whereas the demarcation view sees them as completely different.
 The synthesis view sees them as essentially the same yet service innovation has additional aspects that are less important or not relevant in product-dominant innovation.
 I have not yet seen a description of why “less relevant”, but I feel it relates to the product-service continuum as I show in Figure 3.

 Researchers have long studied product innovation.
 And they have developed theories and approaches that are sufficient to capture the very left of the continuum.
 In comparison, pure service innovation on the far right of the continuum is much less studied (so far).
 But we do have a set of additional aspects to address.
 When we are somewhere else on the continuum, we find some of these additional attributes are relevant and some are less important or not relevant at all.

 So, what are these additional aspects?
 Well, research is still ongoing, but I can present 5 that are shining as strong aspects.

 #6 Customer Resistance

 Let’s jump back to our self-service checkouts at supermarkets example.
-I observe quite often that the self service areas are pretty empty compared to the now longer queues waiting for manual check-out.
+I observe quite often that the self-service areas are pretty empty compared to the now longer queues waiting for manual check-out.

-Customer are resisting the service innovation.
+Customers are resisting the service innovation.